Yup Technologies

-Yup (formerly known as MathCrunch) is a San Francisco–based educational technology company that provides on-demand tutoring services for math.
-The service is provided via a mobile app, which connects tutors with students in real-time.
-The company was founded in 2014, in San Francisco, by Naguib S. Sawiris, who also acts as the CEO.
-The company has been featured in publications such as Forbes, Fox, VentureBeat, and TechCrunch.
+Yup (formerly known as MathCrunch) was a San Francisco–based educational technology company that provided on-demand tutoring services for math.
+The service was provided via a mobile app, which connected tutors with students in real-time.
+The company was founded in 2014, in San Francisco, by Egyptian billionaire Naguib S. Sawiris, who also acted as the CEO.
+The company was featured in publications such as Forbes, Fox, VentureBeat, and TechCrunch but shut down sometime in late 2024 or early 2025.

 History

 Yup (formerly known as MathCrunch) was founded in 2014 in San Francisco by entrepreneur and angel investor Naguib S. Sawiris.
 The initial idea for the creation of Yup came as Sawiris observed that students were texting friends and family to help them solve homework problems they could not; Sawiris saw an opportunity for both a business and to have a positive social impact in the development of such a service.
 In May 2015 Yup received $3.5 million in seed funding from venture capital firms Floodgate Fund, Formation 8, Index Ventures, Sherpa Ventures, and Slow Ventures, with the funding intended for expanding the company's reach in students.
 A few months later, the company announced further funding from Stanford University's StartX Fund, a fund established to provide assistance to Stanford University alumni.
 That funding was expected to help the company develop its platform's features, and recruit more tutors.
 In April 2016, MathCrunch rebranded as Yup, offering homework help in chemistry, physics, and math.
 Yup also announced that they raised another $4 million that will be used to fuel growth.
+By February 2025, Yup's app and website had been shut down and were no longer accessible.

 Services

-Yup has developed a mobile app that connects students with live professional tutors, to help them solve homework problems on-demand.
-The app operates in a chat-like environment – the students snap a picture of the problem with their mobile devices or write out their questions and select the subject category.
-Yup matches the problem with available tutors and the selected tutor proceeds to guide the student to solve the problem leveraging chat and pictures to communicate.
+Yup had developed a mobile app that connected students with live professional tutors, to help them solve homework problems on-demand.
+The app operated in a chat-like environment – the students snapped a picture of the problem with their mobile devices or wrote out their questions and selected the subject category.
+Yup matched the problem with available tutors and the selected tutor proceeded to guide the student to solve the problem leveraging chat and pictures to communicate.

-Current topics covered
+Topics covered

-Yup tutors are familiar with, and can thoroughly explain, every math concept covered by the Common Core from early math all the way up to AP Calculus Level AB including questions in:
+Yup tutors were familiar with, and could explain, every math concept covered by the Common Core from early math to AP Calculus Level AB, including questions in: